Karl Schwanzer: Teaching

 From 1947 to 1951, Schwanzer was a lecturer at the Academy of Applied Arts in Vienna.
 In 1959, he became a full professor at the Technical University of Vienna and head of the Institute for Architecture and Design.
 For over 15 years he trained a large number of architects, many of them gaining international recognition.
 From 1965 to 1966, he was Dean of the Faculty of Civil Engineering and Architecture.

 Schwanzer was also in demand as a visiting professor at a number of universities, including the Technische Hochschule Darmstadt (1964–65), the Technical University of Budapest (1967), and the University of Riyadh in Saudi Arabia (1972).

 Buildings and projects

+1959-1960: Expansion of the Imperial Crypt in Vienna

+In the 1960s, the two main problems of the Imperial Crypt, overcrowding and unfavourable climatic conditions, were to be remedied in the form of a final expansion.
+Something new and independent was to be added to the historical structure, which at the same time had a heritage value.
+Karl Schwanzer's openness as an architect was in line with the commission and specifications of the Republic of Austria and the Capuchins.

+The so-called 'New Vault' was built in 1960 in such a way as to give the impression of an excavated tomb, depicted using contemporary architecture.
+The structure is formed by three defining elements: a form-active folded structure was used as the ceiling, implemented with exposed concrete using very narrow formwork of exceptional quality.
+Wave-shaped stone fillings, as found in a riverbed, are embodied on the walls by a thin layer with different grain sizes, applied to the supporting structure behind.
+A discreet artificial stone was used for the floor and base of the graves.

 1962: House Vienna

 The house was built on a slope with two floors, where the main floor is connected with the garden.
 It includes a number of variable sliding elements that allow for spatial groupings.
 By avoiding solid floor plan splits, Schwanzer created an atmosphere of large living space.
 The choice of fine materials adds to the intimacy of place.